vetalpaprotsky/rails_docker_hello_world/README.md

 3. Precompile assets

-(Need to come up with a better solution.
+Need to come up with a better solution.
 It should not be here.
 This is a bad approach, because, you'd need to setup the project on your machine in order to precompile assets.
-When you create the Nginx image, you copy assets from the project to the image, that's why you need assets to be in the project)
+When you create the Nginx image, you copy assets from the project to the image, that's why you need assets to be in the project.
 ```
 bundle exec rake assets:precompile RAILS_ENV=production
 ```